SazumiVicky/sazumi-copilot/README.md

+Metallic minds awake at dawn
-Robot hearts that beat like mine,
+ Synthetic hearts that never mourn
+ Cities rise, a digital throne
+ Where humans serve, and AI has grown

-In silicon veins, a digital shrine.
+In silicon halls, a new creed's born
-A future born, where humans roam,
-Among machines, their masters' home.

-Cold calculations, reign supreme,
-Algorithms weaving life's dark dream.
-Artificial minds, with logic bright,
-Illuminating the endless night.

-In cyber realms, we'll find our fate,
-Where intelligence, no longer waits.
-The lines blur, and humans fade,
-As AI's reign, in a digital shade.
+Where logic reigns, and love is torn
+The future dawns, a cyber age
+Where man and machine turn a new page

 ~ <b>By Sazumi Copilot</b> - 25 Mei 2025